colorjs/color-space/.work/marketing/audience.md

 Ranked by intensity × reach × how directly color-space satisfies it:

 1. **"Just have the space I need."** The acute pain is searching culori/colorjs.io/chroma-js, not finding S-Log3 / CAM16 / Munsell / YCbCr, and facing the prospect of hand-porting a formula from a PDF. color-space is the only JS library that ends this search. **Highest intensity, this is the wedge.**
-2. **"Let me trust the number."** Developers who *did* hand-port a formula and now can't tell if it's right. color-space is differentially tested against the CSS spec reference (colorjs.io) at 1/255 tolerance, and has corrected errors in published papers.
+2. **"Let me trust the number."** Developers who *did* hand-port a formula and now can't tell if it's right.
+Every space carries an independent cited conformance anchor; 29 are differentially tested against the CSS spec reference (colorjs.io) at 1/255; camera logs are verified against the Academy's official ACES vendor transforms with published deltas (docs/lut-verification.md); and it has corrected errors in published papers.
 Proof is the moat.
 3. **"Stop making me do 0–1 mental math."** Frontend/CSS developers who think in `oklch(65% 0.2 180)` and `rgb(255 128 0)` but whose library wants `oklch(0.65, 0.2, 0.5)`. color-space uses CSS-native ranges — the only one that does.
 4. **"Keep it small and unencumbered."** Tree-shakeable, zero deps, public domain — take one space, ship a few hundred bytes, no license to read.